Tim-xiaofan/Effective-Modern-Cpp/Chapter 5. Rvalue References, Move Semantics,and Perfect Forwarding/README.md

 rvalues.
 They correspond to lvalue references if they’re initialized with lval‐ ues.

-# Item 25: Use std::move on rvalue references, std::forward on universal references
+# Item 25: Use std::move on rvalue references, std::forward on universal references.
 ## Things to Remember
 * Apply `std::move` to rvalue references and `std::forward` to universal refer‐ ences the last time each is used.